kineticflow/kineticflow/README.md

 Some basic, global functions (like `formatSeconds()`, for example) are in config.js.

-Authentication and user profile things are handled in auth.js.
+Authentication is handled in auth.js.

 Functions that change the users view (like `changeView()`) are stored in views.js.

 Finally the things that control the app itself are in app.js.